AlMakinah/fu1-go-fish-assesment-ekoshairy/README.md

 ### Exercise 6

-Open the Player class, and complete the missing code.
+Open the Base Player class, and complete the missing code.

 ### Exercise 7